mrkkrp/dot-emacs/README.md

 # Emacs Configuration Files

 What can I say...
 I'm productive like a devil now.
-Emacs is something that encourage its users to think about their productivity and once you started to search for ways to improve your workflow and efficiency -- sky is the limit.
+Emacs is something that encourages its users to think about their productivity and once you started to search for ways to improve your workflow and efficiency -- sky is the limit.

 What is so special about these configuration files?
 Well, first of all, `.emacs` file contains all the interesting things.
-And it's just `600+` lines long, look at it and you will find it quite dense.
+And it's just 600+ lines long, look at it and you will find it quite dense.
 It's also pretty lightweight and requires only 16 packages to work.

 ## Features